Why has my cat stopped meowing all of a sudden? And should I be concerned?

-Cats communicate in various ways, through both physical actions and verbal sounds.
+Well, cats communicate in various ways, through both physical actions and verbal sounds.
 Meowing is a cat’s main means of vocalization and an important sign of mental and physical health.
 If your cat has stopped meowing, it could indicate a number of potential issues.

 Reasons Why Your Cat Has Stopped Meowing

 Like humans, felines can suffer from acute shyness.
 When a cat is overcome by self-consciousness, it often loses its meow.
 Other symptoms include an inability to urinate in public and a general tendency to withdraw from social situations.
 Your cat might start reading 19th century philosophers for hours on end, meowing to no one.

 Cat stress is often exacerbated by peer pressure.
 Other cats despise flagrant displays of stress, seeing it as unbecoming to the species as a whole.
-The stressed cat is often bullied by its peers.
-In 12% of cases, the stressed cat is cornered and murdered by other cats, which increases the stress cycle.
+A stressed cat is therefore often bullied by its peers.
+In 12% of cases, the stressed cat is cornered and insulted by other cats, which increases the stress cycle.

 Treatment: Take your cat on holiday, ideally to a countryside location where it can kill countless numbers of small creatures (birds, mice, moles etc).
 Tension will soon dissipate once your cat tears up a few of God’s lesser beings.